vishnuravi/stablematch/README.md

 # stablematch
 Stable Matching Algorithm for the Hospital-Residents Problem

 The Hospital-Resident problem involves finding stable matches between residents (doctors) and hospitals.
-This program uses an extended version of the Gale-Shapley algorithm, originally developed by Rob Irving.
+This program uses an extended version of the Gale-Shapley algorithm, originally developed by Rob Irving[1].

 #To build
 ```